anjilinux/project-eks-efs-pv/README.md

 #### Kubernetes Dashboard:

 Click on "Cluster/Storage Classes"
-Storage Classes should show "aws-efs" green
+Storage Classes should show "aws-efs"

 Click on "Workloads/Deployments"
+Deployments should show "efs-provisioner" green

+Click on "Workloads/Pods"
 Pods should show "efs-provisioner" green

 Click on "Config and Storage/Persistent Volume Claims"
 Persistent Volume Claims should show "efs" green